-- 7.1.1 The total project costs are estimated at £6.965m.
-The total indicative grant funding from DLUHC (subject to final validation) is £3.234m, requiring a match capital funding from the Council of £3.711m. - 7.1.2 There is an existing capital programme for Homelessness Prevention, the total capital budget available for 2022/23 is £5.1m, with a further £3m included in the Medium-Term Financial Plan 2023/24 2025/26, giving a total budget of £8.1m, which was to be fully funded by borrowing.
-This budget will be utilized to provide the match funding required from the council of £3.711m, together with the increase in budget of £3.234m to reflect the grant funding allocation. - 7.1.3 Currently the Housing and Homelessness Prevention capital budget is only being utilised for capital works to properties acquired by Kettering Borough Council in 2020/21 and for the match funding (£580,250) to the Rough Sleeper Accommodation project approved by Executive in July 2021. - 7.1.4 The LAHF funding cannot be combined with Right to Buy Receipts or other funding streams for affordable housing. - 7.1.5 The project will be delivered in-house by the Housing Enabling and Development team with support from legal, finance and property colleagues.
+- 7.1.1 The total project costs are estimated at £3,245,000.
+The total indicative grant funding from DLUHC (subject to final validation) is £1,298m, requiring a match capital funding from the Council of £1,947m. - 7.1.2 There is an existing capital programme for Homelessness Prevention, the total capital budget available for 2022/23 is £5.1m, with a further £3m included in the Medium-Term Financial Plan 2023/24 2025/26, giving a total budget of £8.1m, which was to be fully funded by borrowing.
+This budget will be utilized to provide the match funding required from the council of £3.711m, together with the increase in budget of £3.234m to reflect the grant funding allocation. - 7.1.3 The LAHF funding cannot be combined with Right to Buy Receipts or other funding streams for affordable housing. - 7.1.4 The project will be delivered in-house by the Housing Enabling and Development team with support from legal, finance and property colleagues.
 The allocation of the properties will be managed by the Homelessness and Housing Options service in conjunction with the Refugee Resettlement team.
 Additional staff resource will be recruited into the Housing Development team to support the project alongside any additional legal resource required to support the conveyancing.